 Power Inductor Applications

-- Power supply filtration.
-As one of the most straightforward applications for inductors, power supply filters (also known as chokes) must have a high enough level of inductance to keep current from dipping to zero at a circuit’s minimum load.
+- Power supply filter.
+As one of the most straightforward applications for inductors, power supply filters (also known as chokes) must have a high enough level of inductance to keep current from dipping below the circuit’s minimum Voltage requirement at maximum load.
 The difficulty of calculating the appropriate inductance for power supply filters will vary based on the details of the intended application.

 How to Select a Custom Power Inductor